 - Past infection with serotype Typhi or another nontyphoidal Salmonella serotype that shares common antigens gives false positive Widal test.

 The value of the Widal test in diagnosing enteric fever in endemic areas remains controversial.
 But is still useful and widely available test in endemic areas.
 Most of the researchers reported that Widal test has a diagnostic value when judged with clinical findings and knowledge of the baseline O and H agglutinin titres in the local population.
 Although there was no consensus on the diagnostic titre for a single Widal test, all the studies reported a “positive” Widal test based on a fourfold rise in O agglutinins in repeated tests or a titre of >1:80 or greater in a single test.
 Some researchers found that the level of H agglutinins is more helpful than the level of O agglutinins.

 Study carried out by Punia et al (2003) recommended the baseline titres for anti-O and anti- H for Salmonella enterica serotype Typhi and anti-H for Paratyphi as 160 for anti-O and 320 for anti-H to be diagnostic for enteric fever in Chandigrah India.
 A study done by Roxas et al (1989) showed O agglutinins of 1:80 in 65% of the apparently normal individuals by the slide agglutination technique.
 A study by Willke et al (2002) in Turkey; a typhoid endemic country, concluded that O and H agglutinin titres of ≥1:200 are of diagnostic significance.

-Elevated level of both O and H agglutinin titre are more helpful than either of them alone, in making presumptive diagnosis.
-When blood cultures are not available or impractical, a single Widal test can still have diagnostic significance, if the results are interpreted with relevant clinical findings and prevailing O and H agglutinin titres in local population.
+Elevated levels of both O and H agglutinin titre are more helpful than either of them alone, in making a presumptive diagnosis.
+When blood cultures are not available or impractical, a single Widal test can still have diagnostic significance, if the results are interpreted with relevant clinical findings and prevailing O and H agglutinin titres in the local population.